 Parts of a woodwind mouthpiece are the same whether they are hard rubber or metal.
 Get the low down on mouthpiece design and why they are all different, with help from Theo Wanne:

 - Baffle – The shape of the baffle determines the brightness or darkness of the mouthpiece, as well as its “buzz”.

-- Beak – The front-outer portion of the mouthpiece that one’s mouth fits over while playing.
+- Beak – The front-outer portion of the mouthpiece that your mouth fits over while playing.

 - Bore – The tube-shaped part of the mouthpiece that fits on the neck of the saxophone.
 It usually extends a bit further into the mouthpiece than the neck does.

 - Chamber – The open area in the middle of the mouthpiece between the floor and the bore.
 A large chamber produces a fat & spread sound, while a small chamber produces a more focused sound.

-- Facing Curve – The continuous curve starting at the break point and ending at the tip rail.
+- Facing Curve – The shape of the curved walls that end at the tip rail.
 The curve should be continuous and gradual, with no flat spots or bumps.

 - Facing Curve Length – The response of the lower notes on a horn is dependent upon this length.

 - Floor – The higher this section is the more projection the mouthpiece has.
 The lower it is, the darker the mouthpiece will be.

 - Inner Side Walls –These are often concave in shape (like an Otto Link) or flat (like most clarinet mouthpieces).